We may earn income from links in this post. Please read this Disclosure for details.

 Presented by the European Travel Commission, the Visit Europe Media Exchange (VEMEX) is a one day forum in late October for industry professionals and invited travel media.
-Held in two locations in North America, it’s a whirlwind series of one-on-one appointments much like speed dating.
+Formerly held in three locations in North America, it’s a whirlwind series of one-on-one appointments much like speed dating.

 Be ready to pitch your best story ideas to industry representatives at break-neck speed.
 If there’s a match, you may be invited on a press visit.
 If not, at least you’ll have a suitcase full of swag and plenty of story ideas.
 There is no charge for invited media.

 11. GoMedia Canada Marketplace

 Sponsored by the Canadian Tourism Commission, this is where Canada’s provinces, territories and industry suppliers strut their stuff in a selection of first rate pre/post conference press trip opportunities.
 In 2018 GoMedia Canada was be held in Calgary, Alberta and will be in Ottawa in 2019.

 Prospective attendees must register at the beginning of each year to be considered.
 There is no fee to attend and airfare/transportation is usually provided for qualified and invited attendees.

 This conference is focused mostly on tour operators and suppliers but still offers plenty of networking and city FAM tours for travel trade journalists looking for an excuse to visit Waffle House or enjoy some southern hospitality in the winter.
 The 7th annual Travel South USA International Showcase will be in Baton Rouge March 8-11, 2020.
 Get information at the Travel South Showcase.